eth-lre/thesis-template/readme.md

 3. Add your bibliography entries in the `references.bib`.
 4. Customize the style in the `mydefs.sty` directory if needed.

+## Note
+ **Page limit:** The submitted thesis should be minimum 20 pages and maximum 50 pages, excluding references.

 ## Feedback and Contributions

 We welcome feedback and contributions.
 If you encounter issues or have suggestions for improvements, please open an issue on GitHub or submit a pull request.